juhoinkinen/Annif-wiki/Analyzers.md

     arabic danish dutch english finnish french german hungarian italian norwegian porter portuguese romanian russian spanish swedish

+## `simplemma` analyzer

+The `simplemma` analyzer performs simple rule-based lemmatization for [many languages](https://github.com/adbar/simplemma#supported-languages).
+It takes a language code as parameter, e.g. `simplemma(en)`.
+Lemmatization gives better results than stemming in many cases, but this depends on the language and classification task.

 ## `voikko` analyzer

 The `voikko` analyzer performs lemmatization for Finnish.
 It takes a language code as parameter, e.g. `voikko(fi)`.
 This analyzer needs to be installed separately.
 See [[Optional features and dependencies]]